celoyd/wheather/README.md

 buff-cube.py is hard-coded (on line 12) to generate, from n input images (30 in this case), n/4 + 2 output images.
 In other words, basically the top quarter of the quality cube.
 Change that as you see fit.
 Obviously it should be a parameter eventually.

-There's a script called cube-driver.sh whose main purpose is to let you pick how many ores you want to use at once.
+There's a script called cube-driver.sh whose main purpose is to let you pick how many cores you want to use at once.
 I have 4 cores on this machine, and I'm okay maxing them all out, so I'm going to type:

     zsh cube-driver.sh 0 3